by Rafael Abramyan (last updated April 30, 2014)

-Jaguar restoration shops and Jaguar car collectors from Hollywood to Wall Street and abroad seek my skills to reupholster, re-trim, and repair the original interior parts and upholstery of their classic Jaguars.
+Jaguar restoration shops and Jaguar car collectors from Hollywood to Wall Street and abroad seek my expert skills to reupholster, re-trim, and repair their original Jaguar interior upholstery.

 All of these vintage sports and executive luxury Jags have become highly prized by Jaguar collectors, like Hollywood movie star Harrison Ford, for their sheer elegance and exquisite beauty.
 Fully restored Jaguar classics easily command prices exceeding $100,000 at auctions and upcoming CA Concours d'Elegance shows.